Written by Sindhu Shivalingam and published on 09 June 2021.

 Yes, she looks up to me.
 My son is in this 'superhero' stage, he is all into action and power, and the father is always supporting him.
 But, for my daughter, it is me.
 She loves me riding the 'Bullet' (bike).
 She actually asked me to pick her up from the school on the bike.

 Yes, I did.
 Twice or thrice I did.
 She asks me to do it every day which is something I do not want to (laughs).

 How do your children handle your celebrity status?

 Everyone in our family is a celebrity, starting with my father-in-law.
 But, our children are not exposed to all our films.
 They are also not very much into films as such.
 We are very particular about the kind of films they watch.
 And, they have a great balance at school.
 My children also have friends who are North Indians, who don't even know who we are.
 They are never made to feel the celebrity aura at home, at school, or among their friends' groups.

 How do you manage to restrict the kind of movies they watch?

-Do you have parental anxieties about their teenage?
+Do you have parental anxieties about the teenage years?

-What are the 3 things you think parents should do with their children?
+What are the 3 things parents can do with their children?